oliver-oloughlin/kvdex/README.md

 ### deleteAll()

-The "deleteAll" method is used to delete all documents in across all collections.
+Delete all documents across all collections.
 It takes an optional options argument that can be used to set the consistency mode.

 ```ts
 // Deletes all documents in the KV store across all collections